-Effective January 1, 2009, the Plan was amended for the Company to increase its match to 100% of the first 3% of the participants' elective deferrals and 50% of the following 2% of the participants' elective deferrals at the time of salary reduction.
-The Plan was amended to suspend employer contributions matching participants' elective deferrals effective April 18, 2009.
+The Plan was amended in 2009 for the Company to increase its match to 100% of the first 3% of the participants' elective deferrals and 50% of the following 2% of the participants' elective deferrals at the time of salary reduction.
+Subsequently, the Plan was amended to suspend employer contributions matching participants' elective deferrals effective April 18, 2009.
 On August 18, 2010, the Company's Board of Directors adopted a resolution to reinstate its matching contribution to the levels described above effective the first pay date following September 1, 2010.